sam-the-tutor/celo-Tutorial/README.md

 All the code for this project can be found on my [Github](https://github.com/sam-the-tutor/celo-Tutorial) and here is a link to the [demo](https://sam-the-tutor.github.io/celo-Tutorial).

-## Conclusion.
+## Conclusion
 Congratulations!!!!, you now have a fully functional Dapp on the Celo blockchain.
-Feel free to play around with the code and add some functionality to the Dapp.
+Feel free to play around with the code and add some functionality to the dapp.
 See you soon!!!!!!